cunnie/gobonniego/README.md

 performance, it's likely that the buffer cache has skewed the results.

-The buffer cache also skews the results of the IOPS metric — the number reported by `gobonniego` is often much too high, and a reasonable rule of thumb would be to **halve the IOPS value reported by `gobonniego`** (e.g. 200k IOPS would become 100k IOPS) (assumptions: `gobonniego` dataset size is twice RAM, that half the dataset is in the buffer cache, that any given operation has a 50% chance of hitting the cache instead of the disk, that the operation is a read (true 90% of the time), and that any operation hitting the buffer cache returns instantaneously (takes zero seconds to process)).
+The buffer cache also skews the results of the IOPS metric — the number reported by GoBonnieGo is often much too high, and a reasonable rule of thumb would be to **halve the IOPS value reported by GoBonnieGo** (e.g. 200k IOPS would become 100k IOPS) (assumptions: GoBonnieGo dataset size is twice RAM, that half the dataset is in the buffer cache, that any given operation has a 50% chance of hitting the cache instead of the disk, that the operation is a read (true 90% of the time), and that any operation hitting the buffer cache returns instantaneously (takes zero seconds to process)).

-`gobonniego` divides the total amount to write by the number of threads.
+GoBonnieGo divides the total amount to write by the number of threads.
 For example, a 4-core system with 8 GiB of RAM would have four threads each of which would concurrently write 4 GiB of data for a total of 16 GiB.

-`gobonniego` writes with buffered I/O; however, it waits for [`bufio.Flush()`](https://golang.org/pkg/bufio/#Writer.Flush) to complete before recording the duration.
+GoBonnieGo writes with buffered I/O; however, it waits for [`bufio.Flush()`](https://golang.org/pkg/bufio/#Writer.Flush) to complete before recording the duration.

-`gobonniego` creates a 64 kiB chunk of random data which it writes in succession to disk.
+GoBonnieGo creates a 64 kiB chunk of random data which it writes in succession to disk.
 It's random in order to avoid inflating the results for filesystems which enable compression (e.g. ZFS).
 We are aware that we are unfairly handicapping filesystems which enable compression.

-`gobonniego` reads the files concurrently in 64 kiB chunks.
+GoBonnieGo reads the files concurrently in 64 kiB chunks.
 Every 127 chunks it does a byte comparison against the original random data 64 kiB chunk to make sure there has been no corruption.
 This probably exacts a small penalty in read performance.

-For IOPS measurement, a `gobonniego` thread seeks to a random position in the file and reads 512 bytes.
+For IOPS measurement, a GoBonnieGo thread seeks to a random position in the file and reads 512 bytes.
 This counts as a single operation.
 Every tenth seek instead of reading it will write 512 bytes of data.
 This also counts as an operation.
 The ratio of reads:writes is 10:1, in order to approximate the ratio